DEPARTMENT AWARDS PROGRAM

 The Harold L. Gregory Trophy – The Division Commander reporting the highest percentage of Goal in Department on the January Target Date will be recognized on the Harold L. Gregory Membership Trophy to be displayed in Department Headquarters.
 In addition, a replica will be presented to the Division Commander.

-The #1 Gold Pin Award – Beginning with the Fall D.E.C. a 10k gold #1 pin will be awarded to one Division Commander who has the highest membership percentage on the award date.
+The #1 Gold Pin Award – Beginning with the Fall D.E.C. a 10k gold #1 pin with a diamond will be awarded to one Division Commander who has the highest membership percentage on the below award date.
 This pin will travel, with the winner, until the next award date.
 The final recipient will be presented the #1 Gold Pin at the Department Convention and will keep the Gold Pin.
 Membership must be at the Department Headquarters by 12:00 pm of the award date to count, postage marks will not be counted for any award date.